Last updated 14/05/2026

 Medical Certificate Information

-In order to join your ship, you need to hold a valid Seafarers Medical Fitness Certificate.
-This certificate confirms that you’re fit and well to live and work onboard.
+In order to join your ship, you must hold a valid Seafarer Medical Fitness Certificate (SMFC).
+This certificate confirms that you are fit to live and work onboard.
+You will not be permitted to join your ship without a valid certificate.

-You will need to send your Seafarers Medical Fitness Certificate to your Global Talent Partner (GTP) or CUK Compliance Contact at least one month before you board your ship.
+You are required to submit your SMFC to your Global Talent Partner (GTP) or CUK Compliance contact at least one month before your joining date.

-You MUST bring your original medical certificate with you in the format it was issued, for example a hard copy not laminated.
-The only exception to this would be for Bermudan medical certificates, which are now isssued digitally.
+You must also bring your original medical certificate with you in the format it was issued (e.g. a hard copy, not laminated).
+The only exception is Bermudan medical certificates, which are issued digitally..

 How do I obtain a Medical Certificate?